knath2000/yt-lyrics-backend/memory-bank/progress.md

 **Overall Project Status: DEPLOYMENT READY & BUILDING** 🚀

-Current status: Hugging Face Spaces should be building successfully with the TypeScript fix.
+Current status: Hugging Face Spaces should be building successfully with the YouTube authentication fix.
 Monitor build logs for completion and then test the deployed application.